 In Britain the red mouflon is assumed to have arrived with the Celtic tribes who invaded Britain in the 6th or 7th centuries B.C.
-However, woolen fabrics were in use before the Celts arrived – a fact demonstrated by finds at Rylston in Yorkshire and other places.
+However, woollen fabrics were in use before the Celts arrived – a fact demonstrated by finds at Rylston in Yorkshire 27 and other places.

-A piece of Bronze Age woolen cloth with a check design suggests a fairly sophisticated knowledge of techniques, incorporating spinning, weaving and possibly dyeing.
+A piece of Bronze Age woollen cloth with a check design suggests a fairly sophisticated knowledge of techniques, incorporating spinning, weaving and possibly dyeing.

 The Romans encouraged the textile industry and established manufacturing centres, including – it is believed – at Winchester.
 In the 5th century the Saxon invasion nearly destroyed this industry – at least the luxury end.
 The Anglo-Saxons, so we have been told, only made rough coarse fabrics suitable for poor people.